lumbrjx/fastx/README.md

 ## how to use the tool

-first you have to initialize the tool in ur root dir by typing:
+first you have to initialize the tool in ur root dir by running:

 ```
 npx fastzx i